 Apparently, his efforts were successful.
 The Chicago Tribune reported the next day that hundreds of people contacted their offices, and those of city, county, and state police, asking if the radio reports were true.
 Since the Tribune owned WGN radio, reporting on the effects of the radio program can, of course, be seen as efforts to promote its radio station.
 The immediate commercial results were good, but in the long term, led to disrespect for the rules of journalism.

-The War of the Worlds had, through the CBS network, a much broader listening audience.
-As with the first episode of the The Crimson Wizard a month earlier, many listeners tuned in late, and did not realize the program was fictional.
+The War of the Worlds had, through the CBS network, a broad listening audience.
+Many listeners tuned in late, and did not realize the program was fictional.
 So, it is easy to see how confusion, even chaos, would have been more widespread, and why newspapers might have, without restraint, reported panic created by the new, and competing, radio medium.
 Grilled by the press the next morning, Welles apologized for the unintended effects of the previous night radio broadcast, saying

 I am terribly shocked by the effect it has had.
 I don't believe the method is original with me or peculiar to the Mercury Theatre's presentation. . . .
 Radio is new and we're learning about the effect it has on people.